saiteja-mst/Oracle-Certifications-2025/dump.md

 **Question 1**
-**What problem can occur if there is not enough overlap between consecutive chunks when splitting a document for an LLM?**  <br><br>
+**What problem can occur if there is not enough overlap between consecutive chunks when splitting a document for an LLM?**  <br>
     ○ The embeddings of the consecutive chunks may be more similar semantically.
 ○ It will not increase the number of chunks of a given size.
 ○ It will not have any impact.
 ✅ **The continuity of the context may be lost.**

 **Question 2**
-**When using a specific LLM and splitting documents into chunks, which parameter should you check to ensure the chunks are appropriately sized for processing?**  <br><br>
+**When using a specific LLM and splitting documents into chunks, which parameter should you check to ensure the chunks are appropriately sized for processing?**  <br>
     ✅ **Context window size.**
 ○ Max number of tokens LLM can generate.
 ○ Number of LLM parameters.